-Healthcare
+Thomson Healthcare

-Our healthcare business provides integrated information solutions and knowledge-based tools, often at the point of care, to physicians, pharmacists, nurses and other health professionals.
-Our drug, clinical point of care solutions and patient education resources enable clinicians to efficiently access the reference resources they need to diagnose conditions, make decisions during treatment and provide patients with pertinent information regarding their condition.
-The demand for point of care information and cost and quality management solutions is driven by a combination of consumer demand for quality healthcare, cost pressures and heightened awareness of medical errors.
-In addition, medical education is a significant element of drug introductions because physicians and others must be made aware of the existence of a new drug and its benefits and risks before they will consider it as a treatment option for their patients.
+Thomson Healthcare is a leading provider of information and services in the healthcare, corporate and government marketplaces.
+Our healthcare businesses provide integrated information solutions and knowledge-based tools, often at the point-of-care, to physicians, pharmacists, nurses and other health professionals.
+Our drug, clinical point-of-care solutions enable clinicians to efficiently access the reference resources they need to diagnose conditions, make decisions during treatment and provide patients with pertinent information regarding their condition.
+The demand for point-of-care information and cost and quality management solutions is driven by a combination of consumer demand for quality healthcare, cost pressures and heightened awareness of medical errors.